 This cat is so cute. (before anything else it can be)

-(Incidentally, there is a Japanese anime titled “トニカクカワイイ (tonikaku kawaii)”, which also means “so cute” rather than “cute anyway” as translated by some people).
+(Incidentally, there is a Japanese anime titled “トニカクカワイイ (tonikaku kawaii)”, which also means “so cute” rather than “cute anyway”).

 He is very cheerful and I’ve never seen him depressed.

-(There is a once-famous Japanese comedian whose stage name is “とにかく明るい安村”, meaning “Yasumura, who is very cheerful (more than anything else)”)
+(There is a once-famous Japanese comedian whose stage name is “とにかく明るい安村” (Tonikaku Akarui Yasumura), meaning “Yasumura, who is very cheerful (more than anything else)”)

 Recently I’ve been very busy and don’t even have time to eat.